bdubauski/MCP/README.rst

 project distros:
     Called on MCP:

-  test-distros: -> distros to run unit tests on (lint will also be run on these distro)
+  test-distros: -> distros to run lint and unit tests
   dpkg-distros: -> distros to build dpkg on
   rpm-distros: -> distros to build rpm on
   respkg-distros: -> distros to build respkg on